The Shocking Truth About Antibiotic Resistance

 - There may be a prescription assistance program your doctor or pharmacist can suggest for to help with costs.
 Online coupons can help, too.

 - Be sure to ask your pharmacist for the best way to save money on your prescription when you are at the counter, they want to help you with medication savings.

 What is Being Done About the Future of Antibiotic Resistance?

 The US Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) have launched initiatives to help address antibiotic resistance.
 The FDA has issued drug labeling regulations and recommends judicious prescribing of antibiotics by health care providers.

 The FDA is also encouraging new and ongoing research into effective antibiotic regimens, vaccines and diagnostic tests.
-However, antibiotic resistance is a global epidemic that everyone - health care providers, patients and caregivers - can help to prevent.
+However, antibiotic resistance is a global epidemic that everyone, including health care providers, patients and caregivers, can help to prevent.

 Finished: The Shocking Truth About Antibiotic Resistance

 - Centers for Disease Control and Prevention (CDC).
 Get Smart: Know When Antibiotics Work.
-Antibiotic Resistance: Questions and Answers.
-Updated April 17, 2015.
-Accessed July 29, 2016 at http://www.cdc.gov/getsmart/antibiotic-use/anitbiotic-resistance-faqs.html#e
+About Antibiotic Prescribing and Use.
+Accessed August 31, 2020 at https://www.cdc.gov/antibiotic-use/community/about/index.html

 - FDA Consumer Updates.
 Combating Antibiotic Resistance.
 Accessed August 31, 2020. http://www.fda.gov/ForConsumers/ConsumerUpdates/ucm092810.htm